-Shinichi Mochizuki's 500-page proof in 2012 of the abc conjecture provides another perspective on the importance of understanding in mathematics.
-The abc conjecture, proposed in 1985, on relationships between prime numbers, is considered to be one of the most important conjectures in number theory (more significant than Fermats Last Theorem - in fact Fermats Last Theorem would be a corollary of the proof).
-A proof would be "one of the most astounding achievements of mathematics of the twenty-first century.
-[Goldfeld, in (Ball 2012)].
-Mochizuki has a good track record as a mathematician, having proved "extremely deep" theorems in the past [Conrad in (Ball 2012)].
-The problem is that the techniques and mathematical objects which Mochizuki has developed to use in his proof are so strange and new that it would take a reviewer or mathematical colleague most of their career to understand them, before they were able to understand and verify the proof.
-Despite some efforts from Mochizuki and a handful of his followers to make his work accessible, currently his proof is neither published nor accepted by mainstream mathematicians, for the simple reason that they don't understand it.
+In the example of the CFSG, it is considered sufficient that someone once understood the proof.
+However in the ongoing case of the abc conjecture, this is not the case.
+This conjecture - proposed in 1985, on relationships between prime numbers - is considered to be one of the most important conjectures in number theory (more significant than Fermats Last Theorem; in fact Fermats Last Theorem would be a corollary of the proof).
+A proof would be "one of the most astounding achievements of mathematics of the twenty-first century."
+(Goldfeld, in (Ball 2012)).
+In 2012 Shinichi Mochizuki - a mathematician with a good track record, having proved "extremely deep" theorems in the past (Conrad in (Ball 2012)) - produced a 500-page proof.
+The problem is that the techniques and mathematical objects which Mochizuki has developed to use in his proof are so new and strange that it would take a reviewer or mathematical colleague most of their career to understand them, before they were able to understand and verify the proof.
+Despite some efforts from Mochizuki and a handful of his followers to make his work accessible, currently his proof has neither been published nor accepted by mainstream mathematicians, for the simple reason that they don't understand it.

-Crowd-sourced mathematics, in which open conjectures are solved collaboratively via online fora (amongst other things), has been used for around ten years now by a subset of the mathematical community as a new way of producing mathematics through collaboration and sharing (Gowers and Nielsen 2009).
+Crowd-sourced mathematics, in which open conjectures are solved collaboratively via online communities, has been used for around ten years now by a subset of the mathematical community as a new way of producing mathematics through collaboration and sharing (Gowers and Nielsen 2009).
 Neilsen argues that this has resulted in "amplifying collective intelligence" in his book Reinventing Discovery (Nielsen 2011).
-It has certainly resulted in some original and significant new proofs.
-Here it is perfectly possible (in fact it would be surprising if it were not the case) for a person to be a co-author but not fully understand the proof in their paper.
+It has certainly resulted in some original and significant new proofs (for instance, the proofs of the Bounded Gaps Between Primes and the Bounded intervals with many primes, in the 2014 Polymath8 project (Castryck et al. 2014; Polymath 2014; ?)).
+Here it is perfectly possible (in fact it would be surprising if it were not the case) for a person to be a co-author but not fully understand the proof in their own paper.

 Adding computers to the social process, to form a combination of people, computers, and mathematical archives to create and apply mathematics - a "mathematics social machine" (Martin and Pease 2013) - further complicates matters.
-Automated theorem proving is the task of deciding whether a given formal statement follows from a given set of premises (Sutcliffe and Suttner 2001).
-The least informative approaches, algorithms based on the resolution rule (Robinson and others 1965), produce merely a "yes", "no" or "unknown" response.
+Take automated theorem proving, the task of deciding whether a given formal statement follows from a given set of premises (Sutcliffe and Suttner 2001).
+The least informative approach would be to produce merely a "yes", "no" or "unknown" response.
 Not only is this devoid of explanation, but it also hides the effects of any bugs; requiring the user to either trust the results, or verify the implementation.